“Will you carry me to bed?” she asks.

 “And you came in here to ask me to carry you to bed?”

 The bathroom where she was brushing her teeth is across the hall from her room.
 She was literally 15 steps from her bed when she finished rinsing.
 I was sitting in my chair, down the hall, in another room.This meant she walked an extra 40 feet or so to come get me to carry her to bed instead of just crawling in herself.
-I chuckle, and as I squeeze her through the door, he legs hits against the frame.
+I chuckle, and as I squeeze her through the door, she legs hits against the frame.

 “I’m sorry sweety, are you okay?”
 I ask her as she falls into bed.
 I can tell it probably hurt, and I feel terrible that I banged her into the door.
 “I’m not sure I can carry you any more, you’re getting so big.
 You don’t fit through the door.”

 Now she’s got her head buried in her pillow and she doesn’t respond as I go and get her little sister.
 I pick her up from in front of the sink, carry her to her lofted bed and gently toss her in.
 She giggles.
 Then I notice that her sister is still laying with her head in her pillow.
-Then I notice her shoulders shuddering.
+I notice her shoulders shuddering.
 It’s the telltale sign of sobbing.
 Now I’m afraid that I really hurt her leg.

 “Are you okay?
 Did I really hurt you?”
 I ask as I lower myself to her bed and place my hand on her back.